simon-nystrom/simon-nystrom.github.io/posts/2020-11-05-NEXTJS-BLOG-SERIES-1.md

 export default MyApp
 ```

-Seems very innocuous, and it is at this stage.
+Seems innocuous, and it is at this stage.
 The `_app.js` is executed for all your pages defined in the `pages` directory, it is passed to the `MyApp` function as the `Component` argument and is accessible here.
 We'll be using the `MyApp` component in another part of this tutorial series to define things we want present on all pages, like a header and a footer.
 For now this code does nothing but return the page as it is handed to it.

 #### index.js